holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 #### Restoring backups in case of data corruption

-In situations where saved data cannot be loaded due to data corruption or an improper save during the previous program session, if available, Holos tries to automatically load backup data.
-If multiple backups are available, Holos loads the most recently created backup file. **When a backup file is restored, a message is displayed after the first loading page**.
+In situations where saved data cannot be loaded due to data corruption or an improper save during the previous program session, if available, Holos tries to load backup data automatically.
+Holos loads the most recently created backup file if multiple backups are available. **A message is displayed after the first loading page when a backup file is restored**.
 This message contains information regarding which backup was restored:

 <br>